-Top 10 Spooky Halloween Songs & Music Activities for Kids!
+Top 10 Halloween Songs and Music Activities for Kids!

 We have put together a list of some of our favorite spooky Halloween songs and music activities for kids to get this party started.
 Afterall, what's Halloween without spooky music?